Mars Municipal

 The house was built in Albina, Oregon, a township consolidated by Portland in 1891.
 Records at the Oregon Historical Society show the only buildings in the vicinity were a church, firehouse, and handful of farmhouses.
 Writing on plaster in the stairwell reads, “This house was built in 1887 - Jed Hessler - remodeled in 1939”.
 The Volga German Institute lists the family name “Hessler from Norka” for the area and period.

 In the 1950s, that neighborhood was razed making way for I-84 and the Lloyd Center mall.
-An acquaintance whose father worked in construction there, shared his father’s memories of carved old growth banisters and other fine woodwork from countless historic houses being burned in towering piles, day after day.
+An acquaintance whose father worked in construction there, shared his father’s memories of carved old growth banisters and other fine woodwork from countless historic houses being burned in towering piles, day after day, after day.
 The simple farmhouse in question was saved by some frugal soul, jacked-up and hauled north to the Boise neighborhood.
-The lot in a once industrial row where the house now sits, was possibly an unofficial garbage site during the first half of the 20th century.
+The lot in a once industrial row where the house now sits, was likely an unofficial garbage site during the first half of the 20th century.
 A power station occupies the house’s original location at Grand Avenue and Clackamas Street.

 Like an impervious lifeboat, this big old box of a farmhouse took me in.
 I filled it with all of myself I no longer knew what to do with, relentlessly taking things apart and putting them back together again for the better part of the next decade.